Human trafficking in Papua New Guinea: Prevention (2009)

 During the past year, the Papua New Guinean government made few efforts of its own to prevent trafficking during the reporting period.
 The government did, however, sustain partnerships with international organizations and NGOs to raise public awareness.
 The Constitutional Law Reform Commission (CLRC) took the lead in coordinating and communicating on trafficking issues, and established an inter-agency Anti-Trafficking Committee that included foreign government and NGO members.
 In partnership with IOM, the CLRC conducted the first National Human Trafficking and Smuggling Conference in March 2009, involving over 120 participants from both the government and NGO groups.
 Participants produced a resolution to ratify the 2000 UN TIP Protocol and harmonize the country's laws with bilateral law enforcement cooperation agreements already forged with surrounding countries.
 The Department of Labor addressed issues of child labor trafficking in partnership with the International Labour Organization as part of the TACKLE Project, and became a partner in the Government of Australia's efforts to prevent the labor trafficking of migrant workers from Papua New Guinea through the Pacific Seasonal Worker Pilot Scheme.
 Officials took steps to reduce the demand for commercial sex acts through public awareness campaigns against prostitution, the proliferation of pornographic material, and the country's growing HIV/AIDS epidemic.
 Papua New Guinea is not a party to the 2000 UN TIP Protocol.

 Continuation

 In 2024, the US government reported that the authorities of Papua New Guinea were not fully completing the minumum required actions against human trafficking, were not reporting any investigations or convictions related to it, and were even deporting possible trafficking victims without screening them for trafficking signs; thus Papua New Guinea remains listed as "tier 3".

+In 2025, the US government reported that Papua New Guinea government had taken some steps to address human trafficking, but was not making significant efforts to fully meet the minimum standards for the elimination of trafficking and thus, still remained on Tier 3.
+Their efforts include some investigations and prosecutions, adding trafficking to its training curriculum for investigators and prosecutors, and funding a non-profit organisation to provide services for victims of crimes, possibly including trafficking victims.
+However, the government failed to report convicting any traffickers and identifying or assisting trafficking victims due to inadequate screening efforts.
+The government also did not effectively prevent the inappropriate penalisation of potential victims, and conduct public awareness campaigns or administer systematic anti-trafficking training for its law enforcement officials.